bluesky-social/proposals/README.md

 # Bluesky Proposals

-This repository is an informal collection of proposals which we have published to collect community feedback.
+This repository is an informal collection of proposals which we have published for feedback.
 It's used as-needed and has no official process.
 External proposals are not requested *yet*.

 Please open issues and PRs to discuss the content.